 Muslim life on campus is facilitated by two organizations: the Muslim Students Association, and the Muslim Life @ Duke Office.
 Muslim Life @ Duke, as an organization, coordinates the administrative side of Muslim life on campus - learn more about them at their own website - and are based in the Center for Muslim Life.
-We are blessed to work closely together and to have the benefits of a Chaplain on campus!
+We are blessed to work closely together!

 Samaiyah Faison is the Staff Assistant for the Center for Muslim Life.
 She is a graduate of Meredith College with a bachelor’s degree in Social work with a minor in Women’s Studies.
 She has worked for many organizations in the Triangle area including Al Huda Academy, Mariam Clinic, and various organizations that focus on helping individuals with developmental delays and mental health issues.